10 memorable movie fathers

 1. Atticus Finch in To Kill a Mockingbird (1962, dir.
 Robert Mulligan)

-Need I say more?
 Atticus Finch (and what a name!), a creation of Harper Lee’s 1960 novel, set the standard for the movie archetype of the wise, patient father.
-Director Robert Mulligan’s unfussy direction and Horton Foote’s sensitive screenplay helped ensure the film version holds its own alongside Lee’s Pulitzer Prize-winning book, but there is no understating the impact of Gregory Peck as the loving patriarch and gentlemanly Southern lawyer.
+Director Robert Mulligan’s unfussy direction and Horton Foote’s sensitive screenplay helped ensure the film version holds its own alongside Lee’s Pulitzer Prize-winning book, but there is no overstating the impact of Gregory Peck as the loving patriarch and gentlemanly Southern lawyer.
 The actor’s courtly manner and soothing baritone breathe life into a character who became iconic almost immediately.
-In To Kill a Mockingbird, the adult Scout Finch recounts her childhood––Mary Badham plays preteen Scout––and the time her father, Atticus, defended a Black sharecropper falsely accused of rape.
+In To Kill a Mockingbird, the adult Scout Finch recounts her childhood––Mary Badham plays young Scout––and the time her father, Atticus, defended a Black sharecropper falsely accused of rape.
 “If you just learn a single trick, Scout, you’ll get along a lot better with all kinds of folks,” Atticus, a widower, advises his young daughter.
 “You never really understand a person until you consider things from his point of view, until you climb inside of his skin and walk around in it.”
 How can any flesh-and-blood dad measure up after we’ve seen Peck, who won the Oscar for Best Actor, showing Scout what it means to be empathetic and courageous?

-Honorable mention: Bicycle Thieves (1948, dir.
-Vittorio De Sica), Eraserhead (1978, dir.
-David Lynch), Fanny and Alexander (1982, dir.
-Ingmar Bergman), The Father (2020, dir.
-Florian Zeller), Father of the Bride (1950, dir.
-Vincente Minnelli), The Godfather (1972, dir.
-Francis Ford Coppola).
-He Got Game (1998, dir.
-Spike Lee), Leave No Trace (2018, dir.
-Debra Granik), Nebraska (2013, dir.
-Alexander Payne), There Will BeBlood (2007, dir.
+Honorable mention: Antonio Ricci in Bicycle Thieves (1948, dir.
+Vittorio De Sica), Henry Spencer in Eraserhead (1978, dir.
+David Lynch), Oscar Ekdahl in Fanny and Alexander (1982, dir.
+Ingmar Bergman), Anthony in The Father (2020, dir.
+Florian Zeller), Stanley T. Banks in Father of the Bride (1950, dir.
+Vincente Minnelli), Vito Corleone in The Godfather (1972, dir.
+Francis Ford Coppola), Jake Shuttlesworth in He Got Game (1998, dir.
+Spike Lee), Will in Leave No Trace (2018, dir.
+Debra Granik), Woody Grant in Nebraska (2013, dir.
+Alexander Payne), Daniel Plainview in There Will Be Blood (2007, dir.
 Paul Thomas Anderson)

 Leave a comment